Updated: Apr 14

-Meet the Artist is a series here to help, inspire and discover fibre artists from all around the world.
+Feature Friday is a series here to help, inspire and discover fibre artists from all around the world and highlight the best of our Ellame Designs products.

 Whether you're an intermediate knotter or exploring the world of textiles for the first time, this series will shine a light on the beauty of fibre art whilst being a space to share ideas and learn from other artists.